 If you have diabetes it is important to work with your medical team to maintain an ideal HbA1C.
 Diabetes can increase your risk for prolonged wound healing and certain types of infections.
 Surgery can be safely performed but requires a coordinated effort from patients, surgeons, and medical doctors to attain outstanding results.
 There are some instances where Dr. Gallus may want to postpone surgery until your diabetes is under better control.

 How soon can I travel after having breast implant removal surgery?

 Having surgery means a commitment to an appropriate recovery.
 We recommend scheduling your surgery at a time that allows enough time to recover and gradually return to your normal activities.
 Flying, driving long distances, or leaving the immediate area are not recommended until you have been cleared by your surgeon.
 If you have specific travel needs or require advice for emergency travel soon after a procedure, please let us know and we will be glad to discuss the details with you.

 Maybe.
 Advances in techniques over the last few years now allow many patients to enjoy a drain-free recovery.
-Each surgery is unique, and your Restore SD surgeon wants the best and safest outcome for you.
-We try our very best to do this surgery without drains, but don’t hesitate to use them if it is the best and safest course of action to optimize your result and safety.
+Each surgery is unique, and Dr. Gallus wants the best and safest outcome for you.
+We try our very best to do this surgery without drains, but we also don’t hesitate to use them if it is the best and safest course of action to optimize your result and safety.